sinanatra/yarn-starterkit/README.md

 3. Install dependencies with yarn
 ```
-yarn
+yarn install
 ```

-4. You just have to type `yarn watch` now.
+4. Type yarn watch now, open http://localhost:3000 and to start coding.
+The browser will reload at every saved change.

 5. At the end of your coding process, you can run the `yarn build` command.